rojaoo/Momotype/README.md

 After that, open Ren'Py, follow the build instructions, and the program itself should take care of the rest for you.

 # Disclaimer
-I really hope getting the game files from Steam is not a problem. **If it is, please let me know**.
+I really hope getting the game files from Steam is not a problem. **If it is a problem, please let me know**.
 The game is free, and you can check it [here](https://store.steampowered.com/app/1822190/Momotype/).

 I only did this because the [original](https://github.com/JohnnyUrosevic/Momotype) source code was causing the game to crash with every version of Ren'Py I tested, even crashing with the built APK.
-So, I got the idea of getting the game files from the Steam's directory, and it worked just fine.
+So, I got the idea of getting the game files from the Steam's directory, since the game is free there and probably is the same code, and it worked just fine.

 ## To do
 - [x] Build APK and release